In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 Advisor engagement models can vary greatly.
 Some examples include:

 - Ongoing Engagement Model: Long-term relationship usually covering investments, retirement planning, taxes, estate planning, and more.
 Sometimes an ongoing engagement model is exclusive to investment management, while other times it includes comprehensive financial planning.
-This engagement is usually offered for an annual flat-fee, retainer, or assets under management (AUM) fee and you will likely meet with your advisor 1-4 times per year.
+This engagement is usually offered for a flat-fee, retainer, or assets under management (AUM) fee.
+You will likely meet with your advisor 1-4 times per year.

 - Project-Based Engagement Model: One-time or occasional services like creating a financial plan or updating a retirement strategy.
-You may be quoted a stand alone price for this engagement or hourly rate and meet only a few times with your advisor during the course of the engagement.
+You may be quoted a stand alone price for this engagement or hourly rate.
+You will likely meet a few times with your advisor during the course of the engagement.

-- Commision-Based Engagement Model: Generally offered in facilitating a product sale such as the purchase of life insurance or an annuity product.
+- Commision-Based Engagement Model: Selling a product such as life insurance or an annuity.
 Once the sale ends, there is usually no obligation for the sales professional to provide you with formal ongoing advice.

 Clear expectations about how you will engage with your advisor can improve the likelihood that you have a smooth and productive partnership.